 Even if you didn’t grow up in the right conditions, it’s not too late to create them for yourself now.

 You can stop apologizing for who you are.
+You don’t need to be “fixed.”

-Your sensitivity is not something to fix.
-It’s something to support and protect.
 With the right tools and context, you can stop feeling like too much… and start feeling like yourself.

 We’ll explore how your sensitivity affects your life, relationships, and self-worth.
 Together, we’ll look at masking, executive functioning, shame, substance use, or whatever’s coming up for you.